rash03/DS/algos.md

 4. Release  Note service
 5. Support 10K request per sec for our AGS proxy
 6. Docker image requirements
-7. CI for cloud and non-cloud builds using Jenkins & sitlab-ci
+7. CI for cloud and non-cloud builds using Jenkins & gitlab-ci
 8. Security NFR like http headers, token content and user-info management
-9. k8 NFR like pod affinity /anti affinity labels for k8 entites
+9. k8 NFR like pod affinity /anti affinity labels for k8 entities
 10. SVT for each product

+challenging architecture design
+    - AGS
+    - Soap Module